 In undertaking the audit, GreenPower Products that were found to comply with all criteria of Sections 3 and 4 of the Program Rules have received an unqualified opinion from Clear Environment (see Table 9 below).
-It is noted that Version 8.1 of the Program Rules was applicable to the 2013 Settlement Period.
-Two Providers were audited against the more recent Version 9.0 that was introduced in 2014.
-Both Versions 8.1 and 9.0 of the Program Rules have been considered acceptable for auditing of the 2013 Settlement Period.
+It is noted that Version 9 of the Program Rules was applicable to the 2014 Settlement Period.